reselbob/solidity-to-solana/README.md

 # Exercising the deployment with a NodeJS Web3 client

-- Navigate to the `./test` folder
+- Navigate to the `./scripts` folder

 ```
-cd test
+cd scripts
 ```

 MORE TO COME